Damgam/Assetto-Corsa-Dynamic-Music-Player/README.md

 Dynamic Music Player for Assetto Corsa!

 Music Player that reacts to what's happening on the track, controlling music playlists and volume.

-MUSIC NOT INCLUDED WITH THE APP, FILL IT WITH YOUR OWN FILES.
+MUSIC IS NOT INCLUDED WITH THE APP, FILL IT WITH YOUR OWN FILES.
 MP3 AND OGG CONFIRMED TO WORK, WHATEVER ELSE IS SUPPORTED BY ASSETTO CORSA CSP WILL ALSO WORK.

 Features:
 - Fully automated playlist creation, just drag and drop your audio files to folders,